 Indicator 2.2 Our teachers have shared knowledge of the content standards and curricula.
+Output:

-Output: Every student receives the same guaranteed and viable curriculum, aligned to state standards.
+Every student receives the same guaranteed and viable curriculum, aligned to state standards.
 Choose the statement within each element which best matches your school.

-Rating 0 1 2 3 Element A Depth of knowledge of knowledge of Some depth of knowledge of Depth of knowledge of all content areas is not some content most content areas is content areas is evident evident areas is evident evident Element B Content does not align with Very little content aligns with Some content aligns with the Content aligns with the the state standards the state standards state standards state standards Element C Grade level teams/content Few grade level Some grade level All grade level areas do not have a common teams/content areas have a teams/content areas have a teams/content areas have understanding of the content common understanding of common understanding of a common understanding standards the content standards the content standards of the content standards Element D Curricula is not implemented Some curricula is Some curricula is All curricula is implemented with fidelity implemented with loose implemented with some with complete fidelity fidelity fidelity
+Rating 0 1 2 3 Element A Depth of knowledge of content areas is not evident Knowledge of some content areas is evident Some depth of knowledge of most content areas is evident Depth of knowledge of all content areas is evident Element B Content does not align with the state standards Very little content aligns with the state standards Some content aligns with the state standards Content aligns with the state standards Element C Grade level teams/content areas do not have a common understanding of the content standards Few grade level teams/content areas have a common understanding of the content standards Some grade level teams/content areas have a common understanding of the content standards All grade level teams/content areas have a common understanding of the content standards Element D Curricula is not implemented with fidelity Some curricula is implemented with loose fidelity Some curricula is implemented with some fidelity All curricula is implemented with complete fidelity